Marzum

 Marzum Province, Sirdabi Caliphate

 Marzum lies just to the south of Rahoum, bounded by the Gulf of Adwa on the west and the Sea of Sala'ah on the south and east.
-It is overall a heavily mountainous land, with numerous mountain ranges spanning the middle of the province and a succession of dry hills and valleys stretched along the northern border with Rahoum.
+It is overall a heavily mountainous land, with numerous ranges spanning the middle of the province and a succession of dry hills and valleys stretched along the northern border with Rahoum.
 The range known as the Endless Mountains covers the greatest area, with the lower and drier Bitter Mountains making up its western extent.
 The heart of the Endless ranges includes several very tall peaks, including the famed Mount Maysa which is visible well out to sea.
+Snow remains on the highest peaks year-round, forming a picturesque backdrop to the green slopes below.

 People